-London still the top spot for Forex trading according to City-Am and Reuters latest findings.
+London is still the top spot for Forex trading according to City-Am and Reuters latest findings.
 But why is London such a draw for foreign exchange trading?

 On an average day in April London executed around £2.7 trillion in FX transactions, whilst our friends across the pond only did about half that ($994bn).
 In the UK, that’s a 27% increase year on year in 2017.
 Transactions rose but 11% in Hong Kong and 10% in New York.
-Interesting enough, Singapore volumes dropped by 5%.
+Interestingly enough, Singapore volumes dropped by 5%.

 So why do traders love London based Forex Brokers?

 - The time: it’s basic, but London sits neatly between the two time spectrums.
 Open before the US markets and after the Asian markets.